nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a session: `add session`

-Adds a new session to a selected group.
+This adds a new session to your selected group.

 **Command Format:**